10 Sneaky Items That Belong Nowhere Near Your Bed If You Want Good Sleep

 Love your exercise tracker?
 It may not love you back.
 Gunn says that exercise and sleep trackers might actually cause sleep problems, especially if you’re anxious about what it shows about your sleep: “They are not always the most reliable in general and are certainly not reliable at correctly detecting sleep stages.
 Don’t wear it during the night.
 If you wake up feeling rested and if you feel fine during the day, there’s no reason to track your sleep with a device like this.”

-Pillows can play a huge role in your sleep quality, which you undoubtedly know if you've ever woken up with a crick in your neck from a deflated hotel pillow.
-So, spring for one that's high-quality and attuned to your sleep style.
+Pillows can play a huge role in your sleep quality, which you undoubtedly know if you’ve ever woken up with a crick in your neck from a deflated hotel pillow.
+So, spring for one that’s high-quality and attuned to your sleep style.
 You can buy pillows optimized for side, back, and stomach sleepers, as well as pillows designed for specific health conditions like allergies or sleep apnea.
-The Purple Pillow is pretty expensive (at $99), but seems to work for almost every sleep position.
-If that's out of your budget, try the Xtreme Comforts memory foam pillow ($49.97) which was rated the best by The Wirecutter.
+The Purple Pillow is pretty expensive (at $125), but seems to work for almost every sleep position.
+If that’s out of your budget, try these reader-favorite Beckham Hotel Collection pillows, which are only $62 for two standard-sized pillows.

-Don't eat in bed.
+Don’t eat in bed.
 Seriously.
-We know a midnight snack happens from time to time, but smells, crumbs, spills, and other food residue are the enemy of rest.
+If you have a midnight craving, try to take it to the kitchen — smells, crumbs, spills, and other food residue in bed are the enemy of rest.